-This former 10,000 sugarcane plantation mansion on Bayou Lafourche, is a National Historic Landmark.
+This 10,000 mansion is located on Bayou Lafourche, is a National Historic Landmark.
 Architecturally significant as the first major work of Henry Howard, Madewood is one of the finest Greek Revival mansions in the American South.
 Each doorway is signed by the artist, Cornealieus Hennessey.

-This former sugarcane plantation once spanned 6,500 acres, the core of an empire founded by Charles Grevemburg.
+This mansion once spanned 6,500 acres, the core of an empire founded by Charles Grevemburg.
 The hefty all-white building passed hands several times over the next hundred years, including a time when it was owned by the founder of the New Orleans Museum of Art—a fitting precursor to Slonem’s purchase.
 With gently curving staircases and dark-wood floors,

 Slonem has accented the rooms with gold-framed mirrors, swooping furniture and modern works of art.
 Direct links to its past can be found in subtle ways: the name of Matilda Grevemburg, Charles’s long-deceased daughter, can be found scratched into one of the windows.